 More than two decades later, Bayley would adhere to a very different recording schedule with his solo music, and stated that “I’m a working class man.
 I like a deadline, and I like a time to know when I start and a time to know when I finish.”
 Ironically, the working class Maiden were not at all in that frame of mind when Bayley joined them.

 Bayley busted his knee in a motorcycle accident at the start of recording.
 But a singer in a cast would not explain the slow process of making the album.
 It seems that recording at home, in what was essentially an expensive but sometimes malfunctioning private studio, was not conducive to Harris’ more instinctual quick pace of working.
-The Number Of The Beast had been recorded and mixed in a matter of five weeks, and even the much more sonically sophisticated Somewhere In Time would not take more than about eight months from writing to release.
+The Number Of The Beast had been recorded and mixed in a matter of five weeks, and even the much more sonically sophisticated Somewhere In Time would not take more than about nine months from start of writing to final release.

 Another dark cloud over the making of the album was the disturbance caused by their former singer.
 When Dickinson hit the PR trail for his first post-Maiden album Balls To Picasso in the summer of 1994, while Maiden were just starting to record their own album, he was not shy about his current negative opinions of the band that made him.
-Harris later said that “it was just happening everywhere.”
+Harris later complained that “it was just happening everywhere.”
 Dickinson’s Maiden-bashing took on epic proportions in this period, and the band leader felt overwhelmed with what he thought was unnecessarily harsh criticism.